SimranShaikh20/Sarkari-Yojna-Sahayak/README.md

 1. **Select Language**: Choose from Hindi, English, or Gujarati
 2. **Click Microphone**: Press the microphone button to start recording
 3. **Speak Clearly**: Ask your question about government schemes
+4. **Real-time Data**: System scrapes live data from government websites
-4. **Listen to Response**: The AI will respond in your selected language
+5. **Listen to Response**: The AI will respond with fresh information in your selected language
-5. **Use Controls**: Stop, replay, or pause the voice response
+6. **Use Controls**: Stop, replay, or pause the voice response

 ### Text Input Mode
 1. **Switch to Text Mode**: Click the "Text Input" toggle button
 2. **Type Question**: Enter your question in the text field
 3. **Submit**: Press Enter or click the send button
+4. **Live Scraping**: Watch as system fetches fresh data from official sources
-4. **Read Response**: View the response with voice playback option
+5. **Read Response**: View the response with live scraped data and voice playback option

 ### Sample Questions
 - **Hindi**: "प्रधानमंत्री आवास योजना के बारे में बताएं"